NIVANorge/Mobius2/docs/mobipydocs/mobipy.md

 app["SimplyQ land"].tc_s["Agricultural"] = 3
 ```

+Here "Agricultural" is an index of the index set that this parameter is distributed over.

-Remember that you must rerun the model for the parameter edit to take effect in the results.
+Remember that you must re-run the model for the parameter edit to take effect in the results.

 To read the value you must always provide an index even if it doesn't index over anything.
 If there are no index sets, use `[()]`.